Stuyk/altv-athena/documentation/webviews/introduction.md

 # WebViews

 WebViews are a way for you to easily create custom HTML, CSS, and JavaScript based menus.
 However, Athena has done a lot of the heavy lifting to get you started with the best industry practices.
+Keep in mind that regular WebViews are not supported anymore and you will need to switch your tooling over to Vue 3 in Athena `3.0.0+`.
+This keeps everything meshed together and ensures compatability with the entire framework.

 Athena currently uses `Vite` which is a way to write `Vue 3` based menus and all inside a single page application.